amuramatsu/gitbucket-rst-plugin/README.rst

 gitbucket-rst-plugin 0.3.0 - 2017-04-13
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+- Update LAIKA and use ExtendedHTML renderer for option list rendering

 - When rendering library throws exception, this plugin catch them
   and render raw ReST file, instead of crashing gitbucket server.